gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 whirled around, Erileine saw Jaromir flick his hand to toss something into the bushes beside him.

 "Clear day, bosun," Vaszlav said nervously.
-"We, um, we were just---"
+"We, um, we were just—"

 "Tell me what?" the bosun repeated, ignoring him.